-Table 6.8 - Continued from previous page Keyword Description ncpu (integer) Number of CPU cores to use for SMP-parallel execution of the wfoverlap code.
-Parallel Columbus is currently not supported. wfthres (float) Gives the amount of wave function norm which will be kept in the truncation of the determinant files for Dyson and overlap calculations.
+Table 6.8 - Continued from previous page Keyword Description wfthres (float) Gives the amount of wave function norm which will be kept in the truncation of the determinant files for Dyson and overlap calculations.
 Default is 0.97 (i.e., the wave functions in the determinant files will have a norm of 0.97) nooverlap (no argument) Do not keep the files necessary to calculate wave function overlaps in the next time step.
 If Dyson norms are requested, nooverlap is ignored. always_orb_init Use the initial MO guess (mocoef_mc.init) for all time steps, not only for the first step. always_guess In all time steps obtain the MO guess from an SCF calculation, instead of using the MOs from the previous step. integrals Followed by a string which is either seward or dalton .
 Chooses the integral program for COLUMBUS.
 Note that with DALTON integrals SOC is not available.
 Default is seward. molcas_rasscf Use MOLCAS' RASSCF program instead of COLUMBUS' MCSCF program.
 Needs a properly prepared COLUMBUS input (&RASSCF section in molcas.input).
 Note that gradients are not available in this mode. template Is followed by the path to the directory containing the template subdirectories.
-Rela- tive and absolute paths, environment variables and \sim can be used.
+Relative and absolute paths, environment variables and ~ can be used.
 See also 6.5.3.
 DIR See 6.5.3.
-MOCOEF See 6.5.3. numtrozcore Can be used to override the number of frozen orbitals in Dyson calculations (Default is the value from the cidrt input). numocc Can be used to declare orbitals above the frozen orbitals as doubly occupied in Dyson calculations.
-No ionization from these orbitals is calculated, but otherwise they are dahua considered in the Dyson calculations.
-Default is zero. uebug Increases the verbosity of the interface. no_print Reduces interface standard output.
+MOCOEF See 6.5.3. numfrozcore Can be used to override the number of frozen orbitals in Dyson calculations (Default is the value from the cidrt input). numocc Can be used to declare orbitals above the frozen orbitals as doubly occupied in Dyson calculations.
+No ionization from these orbitals is calculated, but otherwise they are considered in the Dyson calculations.
+Default is zero. debug Increases the verbosity of the interface. no_print Reduces interface standard output.